intel-secl/docs/product-guides/Foundational & Workload Security.md

 ### Workload Service

-The Workload Service acts as a management service for handling Workload Flavors (Flavors used for Virtual Machines and Containers).
+The Workload Service acts as a management service for handling Workload Flavors (Flavors used for Containers).
 In the Intel® SecL-DC 1.6 release, the Workload Service uses Flavors to map decryption key IDs to image IDs.
 When a launch request for an encrypted workload image is intercepted by the Workload Agent, the Workload Service will handle mapping the image ID to the appropriate key ID and key request URL, and will initiate the key transfer request to the Key Broker.

 ### Trust Agent